-How To Use Pytest Logging And Print To Console And File (A Comprehensive Guide)
+How To Use Pytest Logging And Print To Console And File (A Practical Guide)

-Although Pytest is great at running tests, it doesn’t automatically display the output of print statements or logs, which can be a problem when trying to debug failing tests.
+Although Pytest is great testing framework, it doesn’t automatically display the output of print statements or logs, which can be a problem when trying to debug failing tests or understanding flow.

-The answer is Pytest logging.
-The ability to create and even override log handlers within Pytest.
+The answer is yes, made possible via Pytest logging.
+Pytest allows you to create and even override log handlers.

-In this article, we’ll look at how to use Pytest logging and print statements to output logs to the console and file:
+In this article, we’ll look at how to use Pytest logging to output logs to the console and file, disable logs, and use the caplog fixture.

 Let’s get into it.